 A customer from Greece asked us to save his marrage after he drove the bike into an overhead barrier, some of you might know that feeling!
 Anyway pictures paint a thousand words.
 Not only have we saved his marrage but provided him with a lifetime warranty to ensure he has a long and happy life!

-Consider this – If you damaged your car door, and you hand to repair it, who is best skilled to do the job?
+Consider this – If you damaged your car door, and you have to repair it, who is best skilled to do the job?

 In carbon it is much the same, bikes are manufactured using a variety of machinery to mould semi-complete components which require assembly as well as inspect for manufacture anomalies.
 The repairer is equiped to identify fracture anomalies, largely not experienced by the manufacturer.
 The repairer utilises a variety of diagnostics and localised repair processes, again, uncommon to the manufacturer.